open-hpi/openhpi/openhpi/trunk/hpi_shell/README.txt

 		Show domain alarm table list.

 	debug [on | off]
-		Sets and unsets OPENHPI_DEBUG environment.
-If a parameter is omitted, a current value OPENHPI_DEBUG is showed.
+		Sets and unsets OPENHPI_ERROR environment.
+If a parameter is omitted, a current value OPENHPI_ERROR is showed.

 	domain [<domainId>]
 		Set current domain by <domainId>.
 Session is opened for this domain and